isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Check for scams.md

 </li>
 <li>
 <p>Share the suspicious number, message, or link you want to check.
 For message
-checks, you are able to upload message screenshots from WhatsApp and Telegram.</p>
+checks, you are also able to upload message screenshots from SMS, WhatsApp and Telegram.</p>
 </li>
 <li>
 <p>ScamShield's AI-powered checker will let you know if it's a scam or not.